ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * Connection Properties: The Connection Properties are used to configure protocol-specific options and control per-connection behavior of a Transport Services implementation; for example, a protocol-specific Connection Property can express that if TCP is used, the implementation ought to use the User Timeout Option.
 Note that the presence of such a property does not require that a specific protocol will be used.
 In general, these properties do not explicitly determine the selection of paths or protocols, but can be used by an implementation during connection establishment.
 Connection Properties are specified on a Preconnection prior to Connection establishment, and can be modified on the Connection later.
 Changes made to Connection Properties after Connection establishment take effect on a best-effort basis.

 * Security Parameters: Security Parameters define an application's requirements for authentication and encryption on a Connection.
 They are used by Transport Security protocols (such as those described in {{?RFC8922}}) to establish secure Connections.
 Examples of parameters that can be set include local identities, private keys, supported cryptographic algorithms, and requirements for validating trust of remote identities.
-Security Parameters are primarily associated with a Preconnection object, but properties related to identities can be associated directly with endpoints.
+Security Parameters are primarily associated with a Preconnection object, but properties related to identities can be associated directly with Endpoints.

 ### Establishment Actions {#establishment}

 * Initiate: The primary action that an application can take to create a Connection to a Remote Endpoint, and prepare any required local or remote state to enable the transmission of Messages.
 For some protocols, this will initiate a client-to-server style handshake; for other protocols, this will just establish local state (e.g., with connectionless protocols such as UDP).
 The process of identifying options for connecting, such as resolution of the Remote Endpoint Identifier, occurs in response to the `Initiate` call.

 * Listen: Enables a Listener to accept incoming connections.
 The Listener will then create Connection objects as incoming connections are accepted ({{events}}).
 Listeners by default register with multiple paths, protocols, and Local Endpoints, unless constrained by Selection Properties and/or the specified Local Endpoint Identifier(s).
-Connections can be accepted on any of the available paths or endpoints.
+Connections can be accepted on any of the available paths or Endpoints.

 * Rendezvous: The action of establishing a peer-to-peer connection with a Remote Endpoint.
-It simultaneously attempts to initiate a connection to a Remote Endpoint while listening for an incoming connection from that endpoint.
+It simultaneously attempts to initiate a connection to a Remote Endpoint while listening for an incoming connection from that Endpoint.
 The process of identifying options for the connection, such as resolution of the Remote Endpoint Identifier(s), occurs in response to the `Rendezvous` call.
-  As with Listeners, the set of local paths and endpoints is constrained by Selection Properties.
+  As with Listeners, the set of local paths and Endpoints is constrained by Selection Properties.
 If successful, the `Rendezvous` call generates and asynchronously returns a Connection object to represent the established peer-to-peer connection.
   The processes by which connections are initiated during a `Rendezvous`